-The Six Shooter was a weekly old-time radio program in the United States.
+The Six Shooter is a United States western old-time radio program.
 It was created by Frank Burt, who also wrote many of the episodes, and lasted only one season of 39 episodes on NBC (Sept.
 20, 1953-June 24, 1954).
 Initially, it was broadcast on Sundays at 9:30 p.m.
-Eastern Time, through October 11th.
+Eastern Time, through October 11.
 Then it was heard at 8:30 p.m. for three weeks.
 Finally, on November 8, 1953 through March 21, 1954, it was broadcast Sundays at 8 p.m.
 Beginning April 1, 1954 through the final episode it was on Thursdays at 8:30 p.m.
 One old-time radio directory called the program "a last, desperate effort by a radio network (NBC) to maintain interest in adventure drama by employing a major Hollywood movie star in the leading role.